 Lessor accounting remains similar to current practice as the lessor will continue to classify leases as finance and operating leases.
-Finance lease accounting will be based on IAS 17 lease accounting, with recognition of net investment in lease comprising lease receivable and residual asset.
-Operating lease accounting will be based on IAS 17 operating lease accounting.

 Early adoption is permitted if IFRS 15, Revenue from Contracts with Customers is also adopted.
 The Company is assessing the impact that this amendment will have on its 2019 financial statements.